firmata/protocol/stepper-2.0.md

 **Stepper step (relative move)**

-Position is specified as a 32-bit signed long.
+Steps to move is specified as a 32-bit signed long.

-The speed value is a float composed of a 23-bit significand (mantissa) and a 4-bit exponent (biased -18 with an explicit 1's bit) and a sign bit.
+The speed value is a float composed of a 23-bit significand (mantissa) and a 4-bit exponent (biased -17 with an explicit 1's bit) and a sign bit.

 |27   |26-23   |22-0       |
 |-----|--------|-----------|
 |sign |exponent|significant|
 |1 bit|4 bits  |23 bits    |

 ```
 0  START_SYSEX                             (0xF0)